An Accredited American Heart Association

 Our community did not have the 911 system, cardiologists and AEDs had not been invented.

 His youngest daughter had learned CPR and performed it on him twice before his death.
 This began her journey to findng the passion to teach others life saving skills.
-She became an AHA Instructor then began to teach Instructors which built the foundation to creating the company she is proud to call Healthy U Educators AHA Training Center.
+She became an AHA Instructor then began to teach Instructors which built the foundation to creating the company she is proud to call Healthy U Educators AHA Training Site.

 Web Hosting by Yahoo!